 From Dr. Cowan: I heard about Miron (or purple jars) years ago but never tried them, mostly because they are very expensive.
 More recently, I revisited the issue as a way to properly store many of the common foods I use (oils, water, crispy nuts) and found that there are some interesting things about these jars.
 Normal sunlight consists of three "types" of light, which scientists call UV-A, UV-B and UV-C. UV-B and UV-C stimulate plants to grow, but they also cause decomposition of the plants after they die.
 UV-A does not provoke the same decomposition, or, at least, it affects decomposition to a much lesser extent.
 Early research also suggests that UV-A and far-infrared wavelengths have an energizing or preservative effect on whatever it encounters, although this is a very complicated subject.
 The color and thickness of the Miron jars are intended to screen out as much of the UV-B and UV-C wavelengths as possible, while admitting as much of the UV-A and far-infrared wavelengths as possible.
 These properties allow for prolonged storage and, possibly, an "energetic" enhancement of the contents of the jar.

-The powders can last years, but we encourage you to use them within three to five months to consume them at their utmost vitality.
-It's best to check your powders from time to time and perhaps even give them a stir.
+We expect the powders to be fresh for up to three years when stored in the Miron jars (away from direct heat and light), but we encourage you to use them within three to five months to consume them at their utmost vitality.
+It's best to check your powders from time to time and perhaps even give them a stir with a clean knife.
 But we stand behind our powders, so if any powder goes bad in less than three months from when you purchased it, we will send you a new powder of your choice (same size) at no charge.

 Keep your Miron jars of powders on your kitchen counter or in a cupboard.
 They should not be refrigerated, as that could draw moisture to them.
 Also, keep them away from direct heat or strong sunglight, such as a stove burner or windowsill.